Mastering the Securities and Exchange Board of India’s (SEBI) New Derivatives Regulations

 Encouragement for Self-Exploration

-• Read Books: Consider reading books like “Options, Futures, and Other Derivatives” by John C. Hull for an in-depth understanding of the subject.
+• Read Books: Reference books like Options, Futures, and Other Derivatives by John C. Hull for deeper insights.

 Conclusion: Embrace the Changes